 Iraq’s Top 10 Exports

-Iraq’s top 10 exports accounted for 99.96% of the overall value of its global shipments, a metric showing that Iraqi export products are heavily concentrated in petroleum-related products.
+Iraq’s top 10 exports accounted for 99.9% of the overall value of its global shipments, a metric showing that Iraqi export products are intensely concentrated in petroleum-related products.

-From the more granular four-digit Harmonized Tariff System code level, crude oil represents Iraq’s most valuable exported product at 94.9% of the country’s total.
-In second place was processed petroleum oils (3.4%) trailed by unprocessed gold (1.3%).
+At the more granular four-digit Harmonized Tariff System code level, crude oil represents Iraq’s most valuable exported product accounting for 92.6% of the country’s total.
+In second place were refined petroleum oils (4.3%) trailed by unprocessed gold (2.7%) then petroleum oil residues (0.2%).

 The following types of Iraqi product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.